smartdevicelink/sdl_evolution/proposals/nnnn-atf-selenium-support.md

 ### ATF

-- ATf will need to implement some new websocket servers/clients to communicate with the different componets seen in the architechture diagram.
+- ATF will need to implement some new websocket servers/clients to communicate with the different components seen in the architecture diagram.
-- ATF request/response methods should be extended to handle the RPC switching feature for this proposal
+- ATF request/response methods should be extended to handle the RPC switching feature for this proposal.
-- ATF will need to handle the lifecycle of starting and stopping the python selenium application.
+- ATF will need to handle the lifecycle of starting and stopping the python Selenium application.

-### ATF Test scripts
+### ATF Test Scripts
-- Some scripts may need to be modified more than others to accomodate the selenium testing feature.
+- Some scripts may need to be modified more than others to accommodate the Selenium testing feature.

 ### Python Selenium Application
-- Websockets should be setup to communicate with the atf test scripts.
-The web driver will read messages that contain the actions defined in the RPC switching section.
+- Websockets should be set up to communicate with the ATF test scripts.
+The WebDriver will read messages that contain the actions defined in the `RPC Switching` section.

 ### Generic HMI
-- Generic HMI might need to be updated to include the id property for applicable html elements to allow for the selenium web driver to easily find these elements that need validation or interaction
+- Generic HMI might need to be updated to include the id property for applicable html elements to allow for the Selenium WebDriver to easily find these elements that need validation or interaction.

 ## Alternatives considered

-An alternative solution would be to first create automated selenium tests that only interact with the generic hmi.
+An alternative solution would be to first create automated Selenium tests that only interact with the Generic HMI.
 This simplified solution wouldn't involve SDL Core or ATF.